mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

         --exp_lib       :=  String of letters representing library of experimental files in order e.g. 'ABAB'.
 Default empty.
 Letters used must also be used in --ctrl_lib If non-empty, resampling will limit permutations to within-libraries.
+        -winz           :=  winsorize insertion counts for each gene in each condition (replace max count in each gene with 2nd highest; helps mitigate effect of outliers)

 Parameters